 Pincushion flowers have cute, button-shaped blossoms that range in size and color.
-Thanks to their copious and prominent stamens, pincushion flowers generally look like round pincushions full of sewing pins.
-These flowers make wonderful additions to any garden or bouquet.
-This guide will cover everything you need to know about Pincushion flower meaning, symbolism, and cultural significance today.
+Thanks to their copious and prominent stamens, pincushion flowers look like round pincushions full of sewing pins.
+These flowers make beautiful additions to any garden or bouquet.
+This guide will cover everything you need about the Pincushion flower’s meaning, symbolism, and cultural significance today.

 Pincushion flowers (Scabiosa) symbolize love, peace, and purity.
 They’re also associated with pure love.
 Historically, in the Victorian Flower Language, however, pincushion flowers symbolized unfortunate love, and dark burgundy pincushions represent widowhood and mourning.

 Flowers of the Scabiosa genus are most commonly referred to as pincushion flowers or pincushions, and this is in reference to the pincushion-like appearance of their flower blossoms.

 The genus name Scabiosa is Latin for “rough” or “scabby.”
 This name and the second-most used common name, “scabious,” are thought to come from the historical practice of using flowers as a folk medicine to treat scabies, a parasitic skin infection that leads to the formation of a rash and itchy scabs.

 Generally, all kinds of pincushion flowers symbolize love, peace, and purity.
 Like all flowers, however, individual flower colors can also add additional symbolic meanings to flowers.
 You can always take the general symbolic meaning, but these colors lend the following symbolic meanings to flowers, too.